-1Indeed, several cost function models where the two capital stock variables of research and extension expenditures are introduced as separate variables were empirically estimated in order to obtain the distinct effects of them on agricultural productivity.
+&lt;sup>2Indeed, several cost function models where the two capital stock variables of research and extension expenditures are introduced as separate variables were empirically estimated in order to obtain the distinct effects of them on agricultural productivity.
 However, none of these trials was successful due mainly to the multicolinearity between these two variables.

-2In order to capture the impacts of the investments associated with the private sector research and farmers' education, a time variable (t) was added as a proxy for these variables in the cost function.
+&lt;sup>3In order to capture the impacts of the investments associated with the private sector research and farmers' education, a time variable (t) was added as a proxy for these variables in the cost function.
 In this case too, the empirical estimation was not successful due to the multicolinearity between R and t.